speediegq/libleet/README.md

 **This library is very much work in progress.**
-Expect things to change, and as such it is not suitable for use yet.
+Expect things to change, and as such it is not suitable for use yet unless you feel like rewriting your code at a later date.
 If you wish to help implement some of the many Matrix features, feel free to do so in the form of a pull request.
+It would be greatly appreciated :)

 libleet is the library that powers the backend for the work-in-progress Matrix client [stellar](https://git.speedie.site/speedie/stellar).